mbendari7/mbendari7/README.md

 🌱 I’m currently learning: Object Oriented Programming

-💬 Ask me about: Computer Hardware Archetecture, Linux Applications in Cybersecurity
+💬 Ask me about: Computer Hardware Architecture, Linux Applications in Cybersecurity

 📫 How to reach me: Check out the links above!

-⚡ Fun fact: I repair software and hardware issues on teh side!
+⚡ Fun fact: I repair software and hardware issues on the side!

 🛠️ My Tech Stack & Tools